We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

 Our performance at a glance

-We had a total of 2 reportable spills on our crude oil and liquids systems in 2021—both of them on Enbridge property—with a total release volume of 82 barrels.
-Those spills were fully contained within our facilities, and cleaned up with little or no environmental impact.
+We had a total of 10 reportable spills on our crude oil and liquids systems in 2021—two on Enbridge property, and eight offsite—with a total release volume of 1,370 barrels.
+Spills on our property were fully contained within our facilities, and cleaned up with little or no environmental impact.

-To put this number in perspective, 82 barrels represent a small fraction of a single rail car, and Enbridge's pipeline network delivers about 30% of the crude produced in North America.
-With a safe delivery record of 99.9999979%, 2021 was one of the best years in our company history in terms of leak performance.
+To put this number in perspective, 1,370 barrels can be contained within two rail cars, and Enbridge's pipeline network delivers about 30% of the crude produced in North America.
+Our safe delivery record in 2022 was 99.9999684%, and marked our fifth straight year above 99.9999%.

 However, safety is Enbridge's top priority—and we understand the need for relentless vigilance and focus to ensure the continued safety and reliability of our operations.